christian-moses/movies_api/src/main/resources/curriculum/6-data-persistence.md

 ###3.
 DAO Implementation - InMemoryMoviesDao

-Before getting fully integrated with the database, let's build an implementation of the `MoviesDao`, the `InMemoryMoviesDao`.
+Before getting fully integrated with the database, let's build an implementation of the `data.MoviesDao`, the `InMemoryMoviesDao`.
 We use this setup for testing our application without worrying about the database itself.

 ```JAVA